fluid-tools/wavflip/local-docs/MUTATION_PATTERNS.md

     }

     // 2.
-Invalidate queries to ensure sync with server queryClient.invalidateQueries({ queryKey })
+Invalidate queries to ensure sync with server
+    // Prefer using our invalidation helpers when available
+    // e.g. const { invalidateProject } = useVaultInvalidation()
+    // invalidateProject(projectId)
+    queryClient.invalidateQueries({ queryKey })

     // 3.
 Invalidate related queries if needed